rmn388/flowers4refugees/_posts/2016-02-10-colorimeter.markdown

 image-thumb: /assets/article_images/2016-02-10-colorimeter/colorimeter-innards.jpg
 excerpt: Made from parts I had around the house, measures hues on LCD screens with 97% accuracy.
 ---
-Last Friday I took apart my old Spyder2 monitor colorimeter to see how it works.
+Last Friday I took apart my old Spyder2 monitor colorimeter to see how it worked.
 Apparently it uses 7 colored filters with a light sensor behind each one,  by comparing the amount of light absorbed by each filter it can determine the color on screen.
 I was fascinated by how it worked so I decided to take a shot at making my own.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/laYNx_acj_0?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>
 *Here's a peak at the finished product*